Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Oil lamps illuminate this long, rectangular chamber with oak-paneled walls.
 Stained, yellowed lace hangs neatly from eight canopied beds.
 The figure of a woman moves lithely about the room, dusting furniture and humming quietly.
 Around her pale, slender neck is a gold necklace with a ruby pendant.
 ^1f9

 The maid, [[4.
-World Almanac/NPCs/Helga Ruvak (COS).md\|Helga Ruvak]], is a [[5.
+World Almanac/NPCs/Helga Ruvak.md\|Helga Ruvak]], is a [[5.
 Mechanics/Bestiary/Undead/Vampire Spawn.md\|vampire spawn]] who claims to be the daughter of the village bootmaker, kidnapped and forced into service by Strahd.
 She pleads, on her hands and knees if necessary, to be saved from this awful place.

 Helga will join the party if the characters ask her along.
 She intends to attack the characters but does so only if she senses an opportunity that doesn't involve having to fight the entire party.
 She also attacks if commanded to do so by Strahd.